Warm surge Friday/Saturday and Beyond

 Here (above) is the severe weather outlook map for Saturday.
 There is still a Marginal (Level 1) Risk in SE Lower Michigan during the morning.
 By early afternoon, the storms will move east into Ontario and Ohio and the threat of storms will end for West Michigan during the mid-late afternoon.

-The 8-14 day precipitation outlook is for above average in the Great Lakes and at least a small part of that could be snow.
-We average about 7” of snow in March and 2” of snow in April.
+The 8-14 day precipitation outlook shows above average in the Great Lakes and at least a small part of that could be snow.
+We average about 7” of snow in March and 2” of snow in April